phpbb/documentation/development/extensions/tutorial_notifications.rst

 This function is responsible for inserting data specific to this notification type.
 This data will be stored in the database and used when displaying the notification.

-The ``$data`` parameter will contain the array that is being sent when `Sending a notification`_.
+The ``$data`` parameter will contain the array that is being sent when `Sending a Notification`_.
 So, all data that is needed for creating and displaying the notification has to be included.

-However, only the data that is needed for displaying the notification, must be inserted.
+However, only the data that is needed for displaying the notification must be inserted.
-If you've paid close attention, you will have noticed that we use 4 data variables.
+If you've paid close attention, you will have noticed that we use four data variables.
 Namely ``user_id``, ``sender_id``, ``message_id`` and ``message_subject``.
 But the ``user_id`` is only required when creating the notification, and not needed when displaying it.
 So this variable does not have to be stored in the database.